simai/ui-doc-template/source/docs/en/registering-custom-tags/registering-custom-tags.md

 ## Location & purpose
 - **Class:** `App\Helpers\Parser`
 - **Extends:** `TightenCo\Jigsaw\Parsers\FrontMatterParser`
-- **Goal:** Build a CommonMark environment with our custom extension and use it to convert Markdown to HTML during the Jigsaw build.
+- **Goal:** Build a CommonMark environment with our custom extension and use it to convert Markdown to HTML during the Docara build.

 ---